mliu000/CPSC210-project/README.md

 - As a user (customer), I want to be able to create multiple accounts
 - As a user (customer), I want to be able to change passwords.

+**Phase 2 user stories**

+- As a user (customer), I want to be able to save the items ive bidded on, items won, as well as my bank account balance
+- As a user (both admin and customer), I want to have the option to continue where I left off (items in auction market,
+- bids, etc) are unchanged when I close and restart the program.

+Json code citation:

+Source: JsonSerializationDemo - from edX
+Coder: Paul carter.